Working with Foreign Persons

 Ask before Acting

-Interactions with individuals of embargoed, sanctioned, or prohibited countries generally pose significant risk and must be reviewed by the University Export Control Officer (UECO) in advance of initiation of a potential activity.
-When a foreign person is involved in any way, members of the Boise State community must check with the UECO prior to:
+Interactions with individuals of embargoed, sanctioned, or prohibited countries generally pose significant risk and must be reviewed by the export control office in advance of initiation of a potential activity.
+When a foreign person is involved in any way, members of the Boise State community must check with the export control office prior to: